Contextualizing Meta-Learning via Learning to Decompose: Experiments

-To stress the importance of meta-disambiguation in {\name}, we construct a degeneration method {\name}$^-$ without $\nu$. {\name}$^-$ averages the predictions of multiple concepts.
-Results are in Fig.~\ref{fig:confusing_reg}.
-There are three curves denoted by different colors as in (a).
-The model is trained with the data in (b), where no concept labels are provided.
-The model should infer which concept an instance is labeled via the example itself and the context of other instances.
-Without the meta-disambiguation component, {\name}$^-$ is hard to train and to differentiate concepts.
-CSL~\cite{Su2020Task} in (c) works well, but the predicted curves are not smooth. {\name} can recover all latent concepts and the curves are close to the ground-truth.
+{\bf Results.} Results are in Fig.~\ref{fig:confusing_reg}.
+There are three latent curves denoted by different colors in (a).
+The model is trained with the data in (b), where \emph{no attribute labels are provided}.
+The model should infer which attribute an instance is labeled via the example itself and the relationship with other instances in the context.
+To stress the importance of meta-disambiguation in {\name}, we construct a degeneration variant {\name}$^-$, which predicts with Eq.~\ref{eq:leadnetm}.
+Without the meta-disambiguation module $\nu$, {\name}$^-$ is hard to train and to differentiate attributes as in (d).
+We mainly compare our model with the recently proposed CSL~\cite{Su2020Task}.
+The results of CSL in (c) can identify the latent attributes successfully.
+However, CSL mixes up instances from different attributes near the intersection point of functions, and the predicted curves are not smooth.
+In {\name}, we use three projections to differentiate the attributes, which is more parameter-efficient than CSL.
+Besides, we do not need alternative optimization as CSL.
+The results of {\name} are shown in (e). {\name} can recover all latent attributes, and the curves are close to the ground truth.
 The results validate the ability of {\name} to contextualize a model.